 Atom Limbs is on a mission to revolutionize prosthetics.

-Backed by Moai Capital, J4 Ventures, Village Global, angels including Trevor Blackwell and Anthony Pompliano, and countless healthcare professionals, Atom Limbs’ pioneering approach to the world's first artificial human arm is on track to transform the $800B+ physical disability industry.
+Backed by industry-leading investors at Moai Capital, J4 Ventures, Village Global, angels including Trevor Blackwell and Anthony Pompliano, and countless healthcare professionals, Atom Limbs’ pioneering approach to the world's first artificial human arm is on track to transform the $800B+ physical disability industry.

-More than 65M people in the world — including 4M in the United States — live without a limb.
+100M people in the world live without a limb, including 4M in the United States.
 1.5M people undergo amputation every single year.

 By 2050, instances of limb loss are projected to double.
-Yet only 5% of people with limb loss have access to prosthetics, many of which still rely on technology that's over a century old, dating back to 1912!
+Yet only 5% of people with limb loss have access to prosthetics, many of whom still rely on the same hook dating back to 1912!

 The average lifetime healthcare costs for an amputee patient exceed $500,000, not including social costs.